 People who drink tea habitually (at least three times a week) tend to live longer, according to one study.

-Additionally, "the EGCG in green tea has been found to be 100 times more potent than the antioxidant power of vitamin C and 25 times more than vitamin E," Natalie Butler, RDN, L.D., previously wrote for mbg.
+Additionally, "the EGCG in green tea has been found to be 100 times more potent than the antioxidant power of vitamin C23 and 25 times more than vitamin E," Natalie Butler, RDN, L.D., previously wrote for mbg.

 How to use it: Sip it like tea (hot or iced), or take it as a supplement.

 "Good hydration is critical for immune system function," Roxanna Namavar, D.O., and Catherine Waldrop, M.D., previously wrote for mbg.
 "Mucous membranes, such as those in the mouth and nose, are the body's first line of defense against viruses.
 If they become dehydrated, they can't produce their moist coating, which prevents viruses and bacteria from adhering to tissue," they explain.

-How to use: Drink plenty!
+How to use: Drink plenty throughout the day!

 Spices and herbs

 One animal study also suggested inhibitory effects of curcumin on viruses, like Zika, dengue virus, and hepatitis B.

 It's also been used to treat inflammatory bowel conditions25 like colitis and irritable bowel syndrome, making it great for the gut, registered dietitian Jess Cording, M.S., R.D., CDN, says.

 "This superfood has very strong antimicrobial and antiviral properties," Moday says.
-"The potent sulfur compound allicin in garlic is known to treat serious GI infections such as SIBO (small-intestinal bacterial overgrowth) and kill parasites and yeast infections27."
+"The potent sulfur compound allicin in garlic is known to help with GI infections such as SIBO (small-intestinal bacterial overgrowth) and help kill parasites and yeast infections27."

-"Ginger contains diverse bioactive compounds, such as gingerols, shogaols, and paradols," one study writes.
-These compounds have antioxidant, anti-inflammatory, and antimicrobial effects.
-Ginger has also been shown to manage headache, nausea, and cold symptoms.
+Ginger contains diverse bioactive compounds, such as gingerols, shogaols, and paradols.
+These compounds have antioxidant, anti-inflammatory, and antimicrobial actions in the body.

 How to use: Make this ayurvedic tea, add to a soup, take a ginger supplement.